Contact

 Frequently Asked Questions

 As a smaller centre, here you are your name, not a student number.
-We treat each other with respect, dignity, and work well together.
+We treat each other with respect and dignity, and work well together.
 We are here to help you grow into the Physiatrist you’ve dreamed of being!

-Kingston has many advantages with regards to quality of life, cost of living and ease of movement within the Health Sciences Centre.
+Kingston has many advantages with regards to quality of life, cost of living, and ease of movement within the city.

-Kingston is known for its many recreational opportunities including some of the best fresh water sailing in the world, wilderness parks, an active triathlon community, rowing, exceptional restaurants, an active theatre and music scene, to name a few.
+Kingston is known for its many recreational opportunities including some of the best fresh water sailing in the world, wilderness parks, an active triathlon community, rowing, exceptional restaurants, and an active theatre and music scene, to name a few.
 For those with a family, it is an ideal environment to raise children with many excellent schools.
+It is only a short drive to Ottawa, Toronto, Montreal, and Syracuse.
 Past residents have found time to enjoy the richness of life outside of medicine that Kingston has to offer while completing their clinical training.